 The general form of circular logic is “A is true because A is true” or “A is true because B is true, and B is true because A is true”.
 This is often used as a mechanism to prevent an assertion from being challenged or questioned or to “win” a debate by sending it round and round in circles.
 An example is “I’m right because I’m right.” (because I know I’m right, right?).
 For help with this see our reference on logical reasoning.
 This enables the intentional misrepresentation of mythology as fact.

-Evil conducted as an Agent for the Supreme Being
+Evil as an Agent for the Supreme Being

 But, this means also delegating power to the Evil Being.
 The concept of delegation undermines the god is love assertion.
 When you hire an Evil Being, to acts as an agent on your behalf we call the conspiracy to commit a crime.
-So, the belief system sets up an endless list of potential violations that assure that “we” are guilty of something, even if we have no knowledge of law violated.
+So, the belief system sets up an endless list of potential violations that assure that “we” are guilty of something, even if we do not know we violated the law.

 Origins of Dualistic Philosophy